 Microsurfacings are composed of bitumen emulsion, aggregates, water, and additives, such as cement.
-For the RILEM study, two different cationic emulsions from Italian producers (EM 1 and EM 2) and basalt aggregates with two different continuous aggregate gradations 0/6 mm and 0/8 mm were chosen.
-In addition, Empa expanded the study by adding a local emulsion EM 3 and two similarly graded different aggregates, an alluvial gravel of Alpine origin from the French quarry in Bartenheim at the river Rhine near Basel with continuous gradations 0/6 mm and 0/8 mm (subsequently called "Rhen.
-Alluv.") and a quartz sandstone from Switzerland with a corresponding gradation of 0/8 mm.
+For the RILEM study, two different cationic emulsions from Italian producers (EM 1 and EM 2) and basalt aggregates with two different continuous aggregate gradations 0/6mm and 0/8mm were chosen.
+In addition, Empa expanded the study by adding a local emulsion EM 3 and two similarly graded different aggregates, an alluvial gravel of Alpine origin from the French quarry in Bartenheim at the river Rhine near Basel with continuous gradations 0/6mm and 0/8mm (in the following called "Rhen.
+Alluv.") and a quartz sandstone from Switzerland with a corresponding gradation of 0/8mm.
 In this way, aggregates of both alkaline and acidic nature were considered.
-Table 1 gives the main characteristics of the emulsions, and Table 2 shows characteristics for the individual gradations of the different aggregates.
-In this investigation, all microsurfacings were composed of 7.1 % water, 12 % emulsion, 2.5 % ordinary portland cement 32.5, and 78.4 % aggregates by weight of which 51 % is 0/2 mm and 49 % is 2/D (with D maximal nominal aggregate size).
+Table 1 gives the main characteristics of the emulsions, while table 2 shows characteristics for the individual gradations of the different aggregates.
+In his investigation all microsurfacings were composed of 7.1% water, 12% emulsion, 2.5% ordinary Portland cement 32.5, 78.4% aggregates by weight of which 51% is 0/2mm and 49% is 2/D (with D maximal nominal aggregate size).